SiMinus/todo-ts/README.md

 cd todo-api
 npm install
 ```
-Make sure you have a mysql server set and running on your machine, in which you will create a database called todo
+Make sure you have a MYSQL server set and running on your machine, in which you will create a database called todo

 Configure .env file
 ```bash